keerthik/keerthik.github.io/essays/esports.md

 Casters and production for eSports tournaments draw heavily from traditional sports setups.

-We're in the era of the intellectual.
-Geeks are sexy, glasses are in style, and the last thing we want to be identified is as a musclehead.
+We're deep in the information age.
+Geeks are sexy, glasses are in vogue, and the last thing we want to be identified is as a musclehead.

 - Make physical sports turn from relics we have to work with, to games vying to be more fun and more challenging.